Finatext/gha-fix/README.md

 - Updating actions even when a branch name is specified, rather than failing.
 - Exposing a Go interface that's easy to call from within our own tools.
 - Scanning all directories by default — not just `.github` — to support reusable workflows placed elsewhere.

+## Development
+### Release
+Create a Git tag and push it.
+The CI/CD pipeline will take care of the release process.